 How To Roast Brussels Sprouts:

-- Citrus: Fresh lemon juice is always a winner.
+- Citrus: Fresh citrus juice (i.e. lemon, lime, orange) and/or grated citrus peel is always a winner.

-- Nuts: Pine nuts, chopped almonds, walnuts, almonds…you name it.
+- Nuts: Pine nuts, chopped almonds, walnuts, pecans, almonds, or pepitas would be delicious additions.

 Roasted Brussels Sprouts